On the nonorientable four-ball genus of torus knots: Background on the nonorientable -ball genus

-For torus knots $T_{p,q}$ with relatively prime positive integers $p$ and $q$, the Arf invariant is given as follows.
+For torus knots $T_{p,q}$ with relatively prime positive integers $p$ and $q$, it is given as follows.
 Without loss of generality, we assume that $q$ is odd.
 The determinant of $T_{p,q}$ is then given as

 \end{rem}

 Along the same lines as \Cref{lem:yasuhara}, Gilmer and Livingston showed the following.